 - Other smart choices include other tiers of HSA eligible Marketplace plans for high earners (as they can hedge on the bet they won’t need cost assistance) and higher premium plans with low coinsurance and copays for those who need lots of drugs and medical care.
 Typically this won’t result in annual savings, but will rather curb the amount of money spent at any one time.

 - In general, the only remaining factors you’ll need to consider are networks and benefits.
 Generally, go with a multi-state PPO if you travel, just a PPO if you don’t know who your care providers will be, and an HMO if you know what care providers you’ll need.
 Make sure to double-check your plan’s drug network and provider network before enrolling.
 If it’s not in-network, it’s typically not covered!

 When Is A Silver Plan Not “the Best Plan”

-If you need a lot of drugs and care for your family, and are on a very specific budget, there are times when a more generous plan make sense.
-Things that could influence a family to buy a Gold or Platinum plan would be having a very high income, needing a lot of very specific care (networks), and needing expensive drugs (some higher end plans can have more generous cost sharing on drugs).
+If you need a lot of drugs and care for your family and are on a very specific budget, there are times when a more generous plan makes sense.
+Things that could influence a family to buy a Gold or Platinum plan would be having a very high income, needing a lot of very specific care (networks), and needing expensive drugs (some higher-end plans can have more generous cost-sharing on drugs).